Pros: Amazing variety; more recipes than any other ice cream book; fantastic flavors; easy directions

 You’ll even find a “lower-fat” chocolate ice cream, and perhaps its antithesis: Chocolate Truffle Ice Cream.
 Don’t forget the Key Lime Ice Cream (with the Margarita and Daiquiri variations), the Lavender Ice Cream, Maple Ice Cream (another of my favorites!), Nougat Ice Cream, Oatmeal Ice Cream (to quote the author: “Finally, ice cream for breakfast”!), Pumpkin Ice Cream, Rice Ice Cream, and Strawberry Vinegar Ice Cream.

-Once again this book steps clean off the beaten path with Corn Ice Cream (he includes a Sweet Cornbread Cake to go with).
+Once again this book steps clear off the beaten path with Corn Ice Cream (he includes a Sweet Cornbread Cake to go with).
 There’s an Earl Grey Ice Cream, and a Fig Ice Cream.
 And, oh goodness.
 I’m sunk.
 There’s a recipe in here for my favorite, Green Tea Ice Cream.
 I guess I know what we’re making next week.

 Honestly, that isn’t nearly all of the ice creams in this book.
 There are 138 pages of them.